54gfeonrieuvser/54gfeonrieuvser.github.io/Side_Project/Learning_React/Note/Day3.md

 ## Cloud Storage

-To learn how to implement Storage (provided by Google) in your React.js app, follow these steps:
+To learn how to implement Storage (provided by Google Firebase) in your React.js app, follow these steps:

 ### Step 1: Go to Storage page, set up, and choose stored location